People

 • In the Osman Lab, my research focus involves understanding the social and economic impacts of varying hydrologic conditions in agricultural communities and providing equitable infrastructure solutions.

-PhD Student
+E-IPER Student

-PhD Student
+E-IPER Student

 Master’s Student

-Undergraduate Researchers
+Undergraduate Researcher

 Sinna Nick

-Environmental Engineering, African & African-American Studies minor
+Environmental Engineering, African & African-American Studies Minor

 • Sinna Nick is a student at Stanford University studying Environmental Engineering with a minor in African & African-American Studies.
 In their free time, Sinna enjoys baking, reading, and gardening with their family.